PlanTL-GOB-ES/EHR-normalizer/README.md

 XML files.

-Additionally, the script can perform EHR normalization by detecting headers from documents and map those sections to any desired archetype.
+Additionally, the script can perform EHR normalization by detecting headers from documents and map those sections into any desired archetype.
 It can also restore the lines that have been truncated by a previous conversion process from PDF to TXT/XML.

 Covered languages: Spanish and Catalan.